Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 The principle behind this is straightforward: on a templated build, the QA loop is where the value is delivered.
 A shorter QA cycle is a weaker match to the design.

 3. Customisation without drift.
-Every change made to the branded template — whether to a page layout, a section component, or a style token — was contained within per-client page overrides.
-The agency’s shared template components were not modified.
+We contained every change to the branded template — whether to a page layout, a section component, or a style token — within per-client page overrides.
+We did not modify the agency’s shared template components.
 This matters because the agency’s template library spans multiple industries (Dental, Legal, Veterinary, and others visible in the workbook’s template catalog); a drift from one project cannot be permitted to affect another client’s site riding the same template.

 The Emergency Dentist page received particular attention during the QA cycle, generating its own tracked issue with multiple fix rounds, after the agency flagged that the page required specific structural treatment distinct from the standard service page layout.